niramov/create-account-app/README.md

 ## Description

-create-user-app - application using React + Formik + Yup that gives you oportunity to validate input data and create user.
+create-user-app - adaptive application using React + Formik + Yup that gives you oportunity to validate input data and create accont.

 ## Setup